Marble Head of Emperor Tiberius at The British Museum, London

 myminifactory

-The head, set into a modern bust, shows the image of the future emperor Tiberius (reigned AD 14-37).
-It was commissioned in AD 4 to mark his adoption as the successor of the emperor Augustus, his step-father.
-At the time Tiberius would have been forty-six years old, but is shown in the portrait as much younger.
-The intrigues of Livia, Tiberius' mother, were probably a major factor in his rise to power, combined with the terrible health and unfortunate accidents which befell all the other potential heirs of Augustus.
-Tiberius was a successful general in campaigns against Persia and along the Danube and Rhine, but lacked Augustus' natural rapport with the Senate, making his period as emperor politically turbulent.
-His reliance upon the ambitious and brutal Sejanus, the head of the Praetorian guard (the imperial bodyguards) caused particular concern, as did the emperor's supposed sexual excesses at the Villa Iovis on the island of Capri.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The figure of the future emperor Tiberius, set within a modern bust, showcases his youthful image despite being forty-six years old at the time of its creation in AD 4.
+The portrait was commissioned to commemorate his adoption as successor to Emperor Augustus, his stepfather.
+Livia, Tiberius' mother, likely played a significant role in his rise to power, combined with the unfortunate demise of all other potential heirs to Augustus.
+Tiberius excelled as a general in campaigns against Persia and along the Danube and Rhine, but struggled to replicate Augustus' rapport with the Senate, leading to a tumultuous period as emperor.
+His reliance on Sejanus, head of the Praetorian guard, sparked concern due to his ambition and brutality, as did Tiberius' alleged sexual excesses at the Villa Iovis on Capri.
+This artifact is part of "Scan The World," a non-profit initiative launched by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access.
+Scan The World is an open-source community effort; if you have interesting items nearby and want to contribute, email stw@myminifactory.com to find out how you can help.

 With this file you will be able to print Marble Head of Emperor Tiberius at The British Museum, London with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Marble Head of Emperor Tiberius at The British Museum, London.